 - FHEQ Level

 This module provides a general introduction to syntactic structure and theory focusing on the principles of generative grammar and syntactic analysis.
 At the same time different concepts in the study of morphology are introduced and its place within linguistic theory and connection to syntax is discussed.

 Building on the principles and methodology introduced in the year 1 module Sound, meaning and grammar, the focus is on the introduction and investigation of particular linguistic phenomena cross-linguistically.
 The module therefore has a strong empirical component, using data from languages other than English, and considers a variety of constructions from a cross-linguistic perspective.

 The module also addresses some of the similarities and differences between different approaches to syntactic theory and how these are related to morphology.

 On successful completion of this module a student will be able to:

-2 classroom hours per week (1h lecture, 1h tutorial)
+Two classroom hours per week (1 hour lecture, 1 hour tutorial)